lenphatos/minishell/README.md

 # minishell

-This project consists of coding a basic shell console in C languge.
+This project consists of coding a basic shell console in C language.

 ## Deployment